Chimur

 Chimur is a city and a municipal council in Chandrapur District, in the state of Maharashtra, India.
 It is one of the Indian Parliamentary Constituencies and a Vidhan Sabha constituency.

 Overview

-Chimur (tos) is a tehsil of Chandrapur district in Maharashtra, India, with a population of about 170,000.
+Chimur (tos) is a tehsil of Chandrapur district in Maharashtra, India, with a population of about 170,000 according to the 2011 Indian Census.
 There are offices of the Tehsildar, SDO, and Additional Collectorate's.

 Chimur (tos) can be reached by road from Warora, which is also the nearest railway station on the Wardha-Ballarpur-Hyderabad link.
 From Warora, it is 55 km and 101 km from Chandrapur.
 A regular bus service runs between Chimur and Nagpur, which is 94 km away.

 Chimur has a large market because it is so apart from other towns and cities.
 Chimur does not have much education institutions as it has English and Marathi medium schools.

 People can graduate from Gondwana University.

 Chimur is located between Wardha, Chandrapur, Gondiya, Bhandara, Gadchiroli, and Nagpur.
 It is about 100 km from all these district places.